My old woodworking workshop

 270 degree panorama of my workshop, in 2005

-My woodworking machinery consists of:
+My woodworking machinery at the time consisted of:

 I like to build solid furniture - solid enough that it never breaks, even if you stand or fall onto it.